cockroachdb/docs/src/current/v23.2/changefeed-messages.md

 ## Filtering changefeed messages

 There are several ways to define messages, filter different types of message, or prevent all changefeed messages from emitting to the sink.
-The following sections outline configurable settings and SQL syntax to achieve different use cases.
+The following sections outline configurable settings and SQL syntax to handle different use cases.

 ### Prevent changefeeds from emitting row-level TTL deletes

-{% include_cached new-in.html version="v23.2" %} To prevent changefeeds from emitting deletes issued by TTL jobs on cluster, set the `sql.ttl.changefeed_replication.disabled` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) to `true`.
+{% include_cached new-in.html version="v23.2" %} To prevent changefeeds from emitting deletes issued by all [TTL jobs]({% link {{ page.version.version }}/row-level-ttl.md %}) on a cluster, set the `sql.ttl.changefeed_replication.disabled` [cluster setting]({% link {{ page.version.version }}/cluster-settings.md %}) to `true`.

 ### Disable changefeeds from emitting messages